 c.
 An upper-class student whose average for the semester is no greater than 2.000, who receives final grades below C in three or more courses, or who receives final grades below C in more than one course while on probation, is not in good academic standing and may be dismissed.
 The Academic Standing Committee may vote to allow the student to continue on probation.
 The Committee will not allow the student to continue unless it finds by clear and convincing evidence that:

-i. the student experienced extraordinary circumstances during the semester,
+- the student experienced extraordinary circumstances during the semester,

-ii. the extraordinary circumstances affected the student’s academic performance,
+- the extraordinary circumstances affected the student’s academic performance,

-iv. the student is likely to succeed in the study of law, including a likelihood of passing a bar examination.
+- the student is likely to succeed in the study of law, including a likelihood of passing a bar examination.

 3. Academic Standing Committee

 a.
 Petitions for permission to continue will be considered by the Academic Standing Committee, consisting of six faculty members, the Dean of Students (serving Ex Officio) and an Associate Dean.
 The Associate Dean, who shall be a member of the Law School Faculty, shall serve as chair of the committee, and shall only vote in the case of a tie.
+The presence of four members of the Committee, not including the Chair and the Dean of Students, shall be sufficient for a quorum.

 b.
 The student shall be afforded an opportunity to submit a petition in writing to the committee and to be heard before the committee prior to its decision.
 Full documentation of the circumstances must accompany the petition.
 If such reasons involve physical or psychological incapacity before or during examinations, full documentation of the problem from a treating professional must accompany the petition.

 c.
-If the committee allows a student to continue on probation, it may impose conditions, including but not limited to repeating a course, periodic meetings with a faculty advisor, an assistance program prescribed by the committee, limitations on employment or extracurricular activities, or taking a semester or years leave prior to continuing.
+If the committee allows a student to continue on probation, it may impose conditions, including but not limited to repeating a course, periodic meetings with a faculty advisor, an assistance program prescribed by the committee, limitations on employment or extracurricular activities, or taking a semester or year of leave prior to continuing.

 The decision of the Academic Standing Committee is final.
 There is no appeal of its decision.